klslz/sKit/README.md

 This tool runs several pCP related efficiency tweaks.
 It'll be autostarted at system boot.
 It needs to be activated in the pCP-WEB-UI.

+### sKit-check.sh

+This tool checks the configuration state of pCP against the recommendations made in the Audio Streaming series.

+### sKit-restore.sh (Beta)

+This tool restores SD-card images made with the pCP 7.01 backup function, while the RPi is up'n running.
+Remember: pCP resides 100% in RAM.
+The tools looks for a pcp-backup file under /tmp

+Handle with care!
+As everything you'll find over here, you run this 100% at your own risk!